JuegaTade7175/algol68-vscode-genie-setup/SECURITY.md

 # Security Policy

+This document describes how to report security vulnerabilities related to this repository and provides guidance on supported versions and response timelines.
+Our goal is to ensure this configuration remains safe and useful for the community.

 ## Reporting a Vulnerability

 If you discover any potential security vulnerability related to this repository or its configuration scripts (such as `.bashrc`, `.minttyrc`, `.bat` files), please report it by opening a [GitHub Security Advisory](https://github.com/JuegaTade7175/algol68-vscode-genie-setup/security/advisories) or by contacting the maintainer.